dcodeIO/MetaScript/README.md

 There are a few quite useful utility functions available to every meta program:

 * **write(contents:string)**
-  Writes some raw data to the resulting document
+  Writes some raw data to the resulting document.
 * **writeln(contents:string)**
-  Writes some raw data, followed by a line break, to the resulting document, which is equal to using `//?= __+contents`
+  Writes some raw data, followed by a line break, to the resulting document, which is equal to using `//?= __+contents`.
 * **dirname(filename:string)**
-  Gets the directory name from a file name
+  Gets the directory name from a file name.
 * **define(varname:string, value:*)**
   Defines a variable on the scope which is then available to includes.
 To make it available both locally as well as globally, use the pattern: `//? var SOMETHING = define('SOMETHING', true);`